US cryptocurrency exchange Coinbase makes stock market debut | DW | 14.04.2021

 It's one of the hottest IPOs of the year.
 Driven by the cryptocurrency bull market, Coinbase comes to Wall Street this week.
-It's the first cryptoexchange on the floor and many industry hopes are pinned on the USA's biggest digital currency trading platform.
+It's the first cryptoexchange on the floor, and many industry hopes are pinned on the US's biggest digital currency trading platform.

-The omens could not be better.
-The 9-year-old platform gained over 13 million new customers in the first quarter of 2021.
+The 9-year-old platform is well-positioned to succeed as it gained more than 13 million new customers in the first quarter of 2021.
 It posted revenues of $1.8 billion (€1.5 billion) in that time, nine times more than the same period last year.
 It has been boosted by the ongoing Bitcoin boom, the price of which has doubled to around $60,000 since January.

 The listing should be a milestone on the way to wider acceptance of cryptocurrencies, says Charles Hwang, a cryptoexpert and blockchain professor at New York's Baruch College.
 So far, the sector has struggled to gain the trust of mainstream investors, regulators and the general public.
 "Many people still argue that this space has no intrinsic value," said Hwang.
 "This IPO might demonstrate to the markets that crypto is here to stay."